OSU-Nowlab/MVAPICH-docs/docs/source/quick-plus.rst

 networking technologies (InfiniBand, iWARP, RDMA over Converged Enhanced Ethernet (RoCE v1 and v2), Slingshot 10, and Rockport Networks) and deliver best performance and scalability to MPI applications.
-This Release Candidate of MVAPICH 4.0 adds support for the Cray Slingshot 11, Cornelis OPX, and Intel PSM3 interconnects through the OFI libfabric library, and for the UCX communication library.
+MVAPICH 4.0 has support for the Cray Slingshot 11, Cornelis OPX, and Intel PSM3 interconnects through the OFI libfabric library, and for the UCX communication library.

 MVAPICH-Plus provides a GPU aware MPI implementation and additional enhancements that are still under active research.

-Please note that as this is a pre-release, performance may not be optimal.
-For best performance on Mellanox InfiniBand, RoCE, iWARP, Slingshot 10 or lower, Rockport Networks, and Intel TrueScale or Omni-Path adapters with PSM2, please use MVAPICH 2.3.7.

 This software is developed in the `Network-Based Computing Laboratory (NBCL) <http://nowlab.cse.ohio-state.edu/>`_, headed by `Prof. Dhabaleswar K. (DK) Panda <http://www.cse.ohio-state.edu/~panda>`_ since 2001.